 - Consider best practices of responding to misconduct by spiritual teachers

 - Consider the importance of self-care and peer support as preventive measures

 Please note that the topics in the course can be challenging, particularly for those who have experienced abuse or misconduct themselves or within their spiritual communities.
 The course may open up difficult memories and emotions, and we strongly recommend that all participants have ready access to a counselor /therapist or other support system.

 How Is the Course Structured?

 The course runs for five consecutive weeks.
 It comprises on-demand, self-paced video curriculum and readings, online forum discussions, weekly written assignments, three live Zoom sessions with the instructors in Week I, Week III and Week V, and a final writing assignment.
 There are five weekly modules:

 Week I: Introduction; Power, Abuse of Power, Transference, and Vulnerability

 Workload to be expected

-Additionally there is the participation in three 1.5 hour on-line discussions (through the Zoom Platform) at the start and end of the course and about half way through.
+Additionally there is the participation in five 1.5 hour on-line discussions (through the Zoom Platform) at the start of weeks 1, 2, 3 and 4 as well as at the end of the course.